HaithamMubarak/Samples-6c7998a9d60a75f3417cf5dfaf32dcc6/README.md

 },callback);
 //after connection creation you should wait for couple
 //of seconds so the ice candiates will be created, or you
-//use optional call back function as thrid parameter.
+//use optional callback function as thrid parameter.

 var connectionDescriptor1 = peer1.connectionDescriptor();// Now you should send this json object to the second machine, so the